ajs-voices/clandestine-providence-ascendant-1/manuscript/039-that-night-and-the-next-morning.md

 "Sounds wonderful."

-"I will see you at dinner tomorrow night mother."
+"I will see you at dinner tomorrow night Mother."
 Dorian wrapped his arm under mine and headed towards the exit.
 "What shall we do?"